RoHS & WEEE & Directives

 Requirements of RoHS2 Directives:

-As of July 1st 2006, non-RoHS compatible CE products may no longer be introduced into the European market.
-From January 2013 on the EU’s RoHS2 Directive, among other things, regulates the transition period of RoHS exempt products until 2019.
-It definitively includes assembled cables with connectors.
+As of July 1st 2006, non-RoHS compatible CE products may no longer be brought to market.
+The EU’s RoHS Directive came into effect on January 2, 2013.
+This directive, among other things, regulates the transition period of RoHS exempt products.
+It definitively includes cables.

 About the WEEE Directives: